Voting by proxy

 If your application for a proxy vote is accepted, you can still vote in person at your polling station as long as you do so before your proxy votes for you.
 However if you appoint someone as a proxy to vote by post for you then you cannot vote in person.

-If you are not able to attend the polling station in person for reasons relating to your occupation, service, employment or a medical emergency, and you only become aware of this after 5pm, on the sixth working day before a poll, you can apply to vote by emergency proxy (someone else voting on your behalf).
-If you meet the eligibility criteria, you can apply up until 5pm on the day of the poll by completing the relevant form and returning to email@example.com.
+If you are not able to attend the polling station in person for reasons relating to your occupation, service, employment, medical emergency or where the elector's photo identification (including a Voter Authority Certificate) is lost, stolen or damaged beyond use.
+If you only become aware of this after 5pm, on the sixth working day before a poll, you can apply to vote by emergency proxy (someone else voting on your behalf).
+If you meet the eligibility criteria, you can apply up until 5pm on the day of the poll by completing the relevant form and returning to firstname.lastname@example.org.

 ► Find out more about how to vote on the Your Vote Matters website.